EvictionLab/eviction-lab-website/content/eviction-tracking/houston-tx.md

 **Eviction filings by neighborhood race/ethnicity**

-American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.
+American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Hispanic, or Other/None.

 When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and average filings in 2023–2024. <sup>1</sup>